sbulav/sbulav.github.io/_posts/2020-09-23-til-retrieving-jenkins-secrets.md

 get secrets via some kind of expose from runner.

 However, there's an easy way(even scary how easy it is).
-If you have access to `/console`, you can run following snippet to retrieve ALL
+If you have access to Script Console `/scripts`, you can run following snippet to retrieve ALL
 secrets:

 ```